-Women's experiences related the to predictors of inhibition and expression related to musculoskeletal disorders showed that they can control their pain to some extent, although they mentioned different reasons for suffering from their pain.
+Women's experiences related to the predictors of inhibition and expression related to musculoskeletal disorders showed that they can control their pain to some extent, although they mentioned different reasons for suffering from their pain.
 They believed that the aggravation of their pain could lead to psychological symptoms and depression.
 Women continued to do activities that negatively affected their pain.
-It is important for people with musculoskeletal disorders to know what factors need to be controlled and how to do it so that they can recognize ways to live with pain and focus on personal strength and positive things instead of making pain a priority [14].
-Environmental, cultural and interpersonal factors are an important issue that leads to the occurrence of many musculoskeletal problems in women.
-In order to improve the quality of life of housewives in all dimensions that can be intervened, logical and applicable solutions should be used.
-The strength of this study was the presence of participants with the greatest difference in order to extract more reliable data.
-The limitations of the study include the non-cooperation of some housewives, conducting the study on the housewives of one region, and due to the lack of easy access to the participants, some interviews were conducted by phone.
-Although telephone interviews cannot understand non-verbal communication, the interviews of these participants were evaluated in an open, individual and time frame of their choice and very rich in details.
-Suggestions for the implementation of future studies also include the creation of organizations to directly monitor the work of housewives and the creation of policy programs with the aim of financial and social support for housewives.
+People with musculoskeletal disorders need to know what factors need to be controlled and how to do it so that they can recognize ways to live with pain and focus on personal strength and positive things instead of making pain a priority [14].
+Environmental, cultural, and interpersonal factors are an important issue that leads to the occurrence of many musculoskeletal problems in women.
+To improve the quality of life of housewives in all dimensions that can be intervened in, logical and applicable solutions should be used.
+The strength of this study was the presence of participants with the greatest difference to extract more reliable data.
+The limitations of the study include the non-cooperation of some housewives, conducting the study on the housewives of one region, and due to the lack of easy access to the participants, some conducted interviews were bv Although telephone interviews cannot understand non-verbal communication, the interviews of these participants evaluated in an open, individual, and time frame of their choice, and were very rich in details.
+Suggestions for the implementation of future studies also include the creation of organizations to directly monitor the work of housewives and the creation of policy programs to provide financial and social support for housewives.